Emulator Issues #267

 I don't know the revision number that fixed this problem with the OGL plugin, though. :(

-#8 Updated by jayork42 about 9 years ago
+#8 Updated by jayork42 over 9 years ago

 I did see this recently, but I can't remember the plugin that was used.
 It has to do